dataeducator/healthy_heart/README.md

 # Business Understanding
 #### __Problem Statement:__
-In the realm diagnostics, timely and accurate diseease detection is crucial to improving patient health outcomes.
+In the realm diagnostics, timely and accurate disease detection is crucial to improving patient health outcomes.
 Zephyr Healthcare recognizes the potential of machine learning techniques in achieving this goal.
 The challenge lies in developing a robust predictive model that harnesses the power of neural networks or ensemble methods to identify cardiac conditions with a focus on achieving high recall rates.

 #### __Stakeholder:__
 Zephyr Healthcare Solutions